BondarenkoArtur/wine-vr/README.md

 Firstly you will need to generate ssl certificate for https (8thWall will not work through http)
 Then expected that you'll have certificates in folder `/etc/letsencrypt/live/[yourdomain]`

+### Important!
+Before building image please replace domain in `Dockerfile` from `8wall.69.mu` to domain that you are using.

 To build docker image:
 1. Open folder with project
 2. `docker build -t wine-vr .`